cgethycx/hello-world/README.md

 It will all be good in the end!

 I'm cgethycx (c·g·eth·ics).
-Ju
-st doing some exploration for knowledge.
+Just doing some exploration for knowledge.